Mariana-Tek/xplor-ios-challenge/SwiftChallenges.md

     print("QR code: \(productCode).")
 }

-## 5. What will be the value of earthsOrder
+## 5. What will be the value of earthsOrder?

 enum Planet: Int {
     case mercury = 1, venus, earth, mars, jupiter, saturn, uranus, neptune }
 let earthsOrder = Planet.earth.rawValue

-## 6. What will be the value of sunsetDirection
+## 6. What will be the value of sunsetDirection?

 enum CompassPoint: String {
     case north, south, east, west
 }
 let sunsetDirection = CompassPoint.west.rawValue

-## 7. What is the value of reversedNames
+## 7. What is the value of reversedNames?

 let names = ["Chris", "Alex", "Ewa", "Barry", "Daniella"] func backward(_ s1: String, _ s2: String) -> Bool {